tfchurch/sumo-hakyll/pages/smt/index.md

 !!!largebutton [Register for SMT 2014!](http://sumo.stanford.edu/smt/registration)

-The regular registration deadline and payment deadline have passed.
+The regular registration and payment deadlines have passed.
 However, if you are still interested in participating, late registration is still available until 11:59 PM Pacific time on **February 3rd**.
 The corresponding payment deadline for late registration is **Feburary 5th**.
 Payment must be postmarked